runtimeverification/k/README.md

 Mac:
 *   Download it from a package manager or from http://maven.apache.org/download.cgi and follow the instructions on the webpage.

-Windows:
-*   Go to http://maven.apache.org/download.cgi and download the zip with the binary distribution.
-Unzip it in your desired location and follow the installation instructions on the webpage.

 Maven usually requires setting an environment variable `JAVA_HOME` pointing to the installation directory of the JDK (not to be mistaken with JRE).